How Gratitude Changes Your Brain and Mood

 Scientific Findings.

-Dr. Robert Emmons, an influential gratitude researcher, conducted a study that discovered that individuals who wrote down each day what they were grateful for in a gratitude journal experienced an increase in happiness by 25% within 10 weeks.
+Dr. Robert Emmons, an influential gratitude researcher, conducted a study that discovered that individuals who wrote down each day what they were grateful for in a gratitude journal experienced an increase in happiness by 25 percent within 10 weeks.
 Other research indicates that practices of gratitude are on par with antidepressants in alleviating mild to moderate depression symptoms.

 Practical Gratitude Practices to Brighten Your Day.